 SEC Merrill Lynch Investigation

 The SEC’s investigation into Merrill Lynch was triggered by two former financial advisors (now with UBS) whistleblower complaints filed with the SEC.
-The whistleblower complaints (which are confidential) basically allege that Merrill brokers were provided misinformation from the firm concerning the cost to hedge, misinformation that passed on to customers.
-Investors who purchased the structured notes experienced immediate and significant declines within the year from the date of purchase upwards of 95% in value according to the WSJ article.
+The whistleblower complaints (which are confidential) basically allege that Merrill brokers provided misinformation from the firm concerning the cost to hedge, which was passed on to customers.
+Investors who purchased the structured notes experienced immediate and significant declines within the year from the date of purchase upwards of 95% in value, according to the WSJ article.

-If you have experienced any material losses in your portfolio, including any issues or losses related to your financial advisor or his/her firm failing to disclose the potential risks associated with your structured product investments, we are interested in reviewing these issues in more detail.
+Suppose you have experienced any material losses in your portfolio, including any issues or losses related to your financial advisor or his/her firm failing to disclose the potential risks associated with your structured product investments.
+In that case, we are interested in reviewing these issues in more detail.
 Contact us today at investmentfraudlawyers.com and schedule a free case evaluation.
-We do not earn a fee, unless we obtain a financial recovery for you.
+We do not earn a fee unless we obtain a financial recovery for you.